These best books set in school provide the most compelling setting for themes like coming-of-age, young love, and drama with classmates.

 One of Us Is Lying by Karen M. McManus

 Everyone has a secret in high school, and this maxim certainly applies to the characters of One of Us Is Lying.
-As they struggle with protecting or revealing their secrets to getting to the bottom of the mystery, there are satisfying twists in this beloved read, as the truth is ultimately revealed.
+As they struggle with protecting or revealing their secrets and get to the bottom of the mystery, there are satisfying twists in this beloved read, as the truth is ultimately revealed.

 Prep by Curtis Sittenfeld